-In 2009, Jill left education and became the Controller at The Seat Shop.
+In 2009, Jill left education and became the Controller at The Seat Shop, transitioning into the role of COO over the next few years.
 Her ability to keep track of the many moving parts of our business and keep them all organized has allowed us to grow at such a rapid pace while maintaining a high level of customer service.

-Jill is married to Matt, one of the owners and they have two children.
+Jill is married to Matt (CEO), and they have two children.
 She enjoys spending time with her family and dog, Biscuit, and watching almost any sporting event.